christen-reinhart/ops-reading-notes/ops-401/401Final_Project/Final_Project_Individual_Submission.md

 4. Were there any problems that proved insoluble?

-- The Splunk issues were on and off throughout the week.
-Before the presentation we just stopped logging into it and stopped the Snort input to limit the load of logs.
-Then logged into it right before the presentation.
-It wasn’t due to any issues on our end, mostly it was due to license limits and the log storage/ archive building up over the week.
+- Throughout the week, we encountered intermittent issues with Splunk, leading to a strategic decision before the presentation to halt logging and discontinue the Snort input.
+This measure aimed to reduce the volume of logs and alleviate the system's load.
+We resumed access to Splunk just prior to our presentation.
+The challenges we faced were not due to shortcomings in our management or operational errors; rather, they stemmed from restrictions related to license limits and the accumulation of log storage and archives over the week.
+This approach helped us navigate the limitations and ensure the system's optimal performance for the presentation.

 5. Are there any team members you would call out for particular kudos?